“Now I say that the heir, as long as he is a child, does not differ at all from a slave, though he is master of all…”

 Now I say that the heir,

 Beginning with verse one, Paul offers an illustration from the Roman custom of an heir of an entire estate who lives under a slave guardian.

 as long as he is a child,

-The word “child” here means a small child.
-This person is obviously too young to take responsibilities of adulthood.
-A slave/guardian told this child when to get up, when to go to school and disciplined him.
+The word “child” here is a small child.
+This person is too young to take responsibility for adulthood.
+A slave/guardian told this child when to get up and when to go to school.
+The guardian disciplined him in every respect.

-Roman custom did not specify an age when a person became ready for adulthood.
-When the father deemed the heir ready, he celebrated this time by a festival known as Liberalia held on March 17.
+The Roman custom did not specify an age when a person became ready for adulthood.
+When the father deemed the heir ready, he celebrated this time with a festival known as Liberalia, held on March 17.
 At this time, the heir received his toga virilis (coat of adulthood).
-The boy burned his childhood toys at this festival.
+The boy burned his childhood toys at this festival to symbolize his adulthood.
 This person now has authority over the slave that governed him as a child.

 does not differ at all from a slave, though he is master of all

-A person who operates under the law is no different than a child who is heir to an entire estate and placed under guardianship.
-He was a legal heir, but he did not have the privilege of utilizing his legal rights to his estate.
-The law was the guardian (3:24-26) that watched over believers in the Old Testament.
+A person who operates under the law is no different than a child who is heir to a wealthy estate and placed under the guardianship of a slave.
+He was a legal heir but did not have the privilege of utilizing his legal rights to his estate.
+The law was the guardian that watched over believers in the Old Testament (Ga 3:24-26).
 A Christian who reverts to the law puts himself back under the guardianship and slavery to the law.